 Individually and as a team, we share a common commitment to PYD and engage youth in everything we do – from providing them a platform to generate and share knowledge, lessons learned, and best practices, to conducting participatory research, service design, and evaluations in partnership with youth.

-For more information, please contact Dr. Christy Olenik, YouthPower E&E IDIQ Project Director and Vice President, Youth Development, Making Cents International.
+For more information, please contact Dr. Christy Olenik, YouthPower E&E IDIQ Project Director and Vice President, Technical Services, Making Cents International.

 Making Cents International, a woman-owned small business (WOSB), brings expertise as a leading convener of youth development implementers, researchers, donors, and youth leaders to catalyze knowledge and actionable learning.
 We implement programs serving youth and capture and disseminate relevant and actionable knowledge on youth development issues drawn from multiple sectoral actors through continuous engagement with key stakeholders, including youth, governments, international donors, implementers, researchers, and the private sector.
 Making Cents International and its team of renowned research and implementing organizations will support USAID in becoming a leader in the development of the international evidence base for positive youth development (PYD) approaches.